 So, the first order of business is to know which space you want to place the bookcase in.
 After that, you must take extensive measurements and visualize what kind of shelf will look good there.
 Only when you’ve acclimatized yourself with that nook and know its dimensions by heart can you go browse for a bookcase that can fit its size.

-- Depth: The depth of a bookshelf is usually standardized at 12” (1 foot).
-But some shelves are narrower depending on their designs (especially the ladder style shelves).
+The depth of a bookshelf is usually standardized at 12” (1 foot).
+But some shelves are narrower depending on their designs (especially the ladder-style shelves).

 Another important factor in your bookshelf buying guide is the type of material that you want to go for.
-Synthetic wood is for short term use and scratches/stains/burns easily.
+Synthetic wood is for short-term use and scratches/stains/burns easily.
 Solid wood on the other hand offer hardcore heirloom quality and easy maintenance.
-However, you want to be eco-friendly and reduce your carbon footprint, then going for reclaimed wood is the best possible option.
+However, if you want to be eco-friendly and reduce your carbon footprint, then going for reclaimed wood is the best possible option.

-Of course, the bookshelf that you choose has to match with your interior design theme.
-If you’re working with a vintage or an eclectic interior design style, then going for a hand-carved reclaimed wood bookcase can be an excellent option.
-On the other hand, a sleekly hand-stained and polished solid wood bookcase would make a great addition in a modern home.
-A bookshelf with a distressed surface would look beautiful in a rustic or cottage style interior design.
+Of course, the bookshelf that you choose has to match your interior design theme.
+If you’re working with a vintage or eclectic interior design style, then going for a hand-carved reclaimed wood bookcase can be an excellent option.
+On the other hand, a sleekly hand-stained and polished solid wood bookcase would make a great addition to a modern home.
+A bookshelf with a distressed surface would look beautiful in a rustic or cottage-style interior design.

-So, here’s one of the most important thing that you should know about bookcases: their functionality varies.
-For example, some solid wood bookcases are designed completely for storing while keeping things out of sight (i.e. bookcase with file drawers, bookcase with doors, etc.), while others are designed to showcase many of the trinkets that their shelves hold (i.e. open shelf bookcase, ladder bookcase, corner bookcase, etc.).
-Similarly, some bookcases are crafted for purely aesthetic purposes (as to match a specific theme; baroque, minimalism, etc.) while others are designed to feature extensive book collections.
+So, here’s one of the most important things that you should know about bookcases: their functionality varies.
+For example, some solid wood bookcases are designed completely for storing while keeping things out of sight (i.e. bookcases with file drawers, bookcases with doors, etc.), while others are designed to showcase many of the trinkets that their shelves hold (i.e. open shelf bookcase, ladder bookcase, corner bookcase, etc.).
+Similarly, some bookcases are crafted for purely aesthetic purposes (to match a specific theme; baroque, minimalism, etc.) while others are designed to feature extensive book collections.

-As you know, there are many types of bookcases.
-They vary in style and design; some have an even/odd number of open shelves, some have attaché drawers/cabinets, while others are full-sized with all of the above.
-Some even have highly unique designs à la the ladder style.
-Once again, you need to define the type of bookcase you need to make your search easier.
+As you know, there are many types of bookcases & features they vary in style and design; some have an even/odd number of open shelves, some have attaché drawers/cabinets, while others are full-sized with all of the above.
+Some even have highly unique zig-zag designs or ladder styles.
+Some designs are zig-zag Once again, you need to define the type of bookcase you need to make your search easier.